-Service Interval: Every 200 hours-Check, clean and gap the spark plug.
+Service Interval: Every 200 hours-Check, clean and regap the spark plug.

-Make sure that the air gap between the center and side electrodes is correct before installing the spark plug.
-Use a spark plug wrench to remove and install the spark plug(s) and use a gapping tool/feeler gauge to check and adjust the air gap.
+Make sure the air gap between the center and side electrodes is correct before installing the spark plug.
+Use a spark plug wrench for removing and installing the spark plug(s) and a gapping tool/feeler gauge to check and adjust the air gap.
 Install a new spark plug(s) if necessary.

-Type: Champion® XC12YC, or equivalent
+Type: Champion® XC12YC, Champion®

+Platinum3071 or equivalent